centiservice/mats3/docs/TraceIdsAndInitiatorIds.md

 2. InitiatorId: Common for all flows originating _from one specific place_ within a service.
 3. TraceId: Unique per Mats Flow, with lots of context for "human parsing".

+The two first are used when you want to aggregate multiple flows, while the latter is used when you want to look up and follow one specific Mats Flow, typically through the system-wide logging system.

 To utilize these features to their fullest, here's some guidelines:

 ## ApplicationName

-The ApplicationName is set in the construction of the MatsFactory, and is as such common for any flow that originates from that MatsFactory, and thus normally for all flows originating in that codebase (the typical setup is a singleton MatsFactory per service).
+The ApplicationName is set in the construction of the MatsFactory, and is as such common for any flow that originates from that MatsFactory, and thus typically for all flows originating in that codebase (the typical setup is a singleton MatsFactory per service).
 If there are multiple instances of the service, they shall all have the same ApplicationName.
-Inside the Flow, the "nodename" (hostname) is automatically added to distinguish between different instances.
+(Inside the Flow, the "nodename" (hostname) is automatically added to distinguish between different instances.)

 ## InitiatorId